r4rmas/saraui/README.md

 ![logo](https://cdn.icon-icons.com/icons2/1465/PNG/128/199princess2_100395.png)

-### Enhanced daisyUI components for Svelte/Sveltekit
+### Enhanced daisyUI components for Sveltekit

 </div>

 # Sara UI

-Sara UI is a Typescript and Javascript compatible library that provides a collection of enhanced-by-javascript daisyUI components to Svelte/Sveltekit.
+Sara UI is a Typescript and Javascript compatible library that provides a collection of enhanced-by-javascript daisyUI components to Sveltekit.
 ## Installation

 ```